Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 After creating your Azure account and being approved for the Azure OpenAI Service, we will proceed as follows:

+> **Note:** Instead of Powershell, you can also use Git Bash or WSL to run the Azure Developer CLI commands.

 1. Return to the `main` branch of the project repository.
 2. Open a terminal at the root of the project.
 3. To deploy the application to Azure, run the command **run azd**.
 This will provision Azure resources, deploy the sample, and build the search index based on the files found in the **./data** folder.